Women in Hinduism: Widowhood and remarriage

+The Vedas maintain that widow remarriage was allowed, however Dharmashastra have varying commentaries and views on the subject matter.
+The practice became restrictive over time.
 Historically, Hindu widows were expected to pursue a spiritual, ascetic life, particularly the higher castes such as Brahmins.
 Widows were not allowed to wear jewellery, they had to consume tasteless food, and they had to wear a white coarse saree without choli or blouse covering their breasts.
 Such restrictions are now strictly observed only by a small minority of widows, yet the belief continues that "a good wife predeceases her husband".

 During the debate before the passage of the Hindu Widows' Remarriage Act, 1856, some communities asserted that it was their ancient custom that prohibited widow remarriage.
 Hindu scholars and colonial British authorities rejected this argument, states Lucy Carroll, because the alleged custom prohibiting widow remarriage was "far from ancient", and was already in practice among the Hindu communities such as the Rajbansi whose members had petitioned for the prohibition of widow remarriage.
 Thus, it failed the "customary law" protections under the British colonial era laws.
 However, this issue lingered in colonial courts for decades, because of the related issue of property left by the deceased husband, and whether the widow keeps or forfeits all rights to deceased Hindu husband's estate and thereby transfers the property from the deceased husband to her new husband.
 While Hindu community did not object to widow remarriage, it contested the property rights and transfer of property from her earlier husband's family to the later husband's family, particularly after the death of the remarried widow, in the 20th century.